Main Content Region

 Master of Arts in History

-The MA in History at California State University, San Bernardino offers students the opportunity to further their study of history in an innovative, active, and rigorous program.
+The MA in History at California State University, San Bernardino offers students the opportunity to further their study of history in an innovative, dynamic, and rigorous program.
 It is intended to train future historians and promote the professional, career, and personal goals of its student population.
 It is designed to provide students a comprehensive understanding of the historical origins of the contemporary and increasingly globalized world.
-Aspiring historians, current social studies teachers, and professionals that want to immerse themselves in the study of history will acquire a sophisticated understanding of current historical practice.
-The MA in History offers students the opportunity to go substantially beyond their undergraduate coursework, obtain advanced research, critical analysis, and writing skills, and gain a comprehensive and global understanding of the history profession.
+Aspiring historians, current social studies teachers, and professionals that want to immerse themselves in the study of history will acquire a sophisticated understanding of current historical practices.
+The MA in History offers students the opportunity to go substantially beyond their undergraduate coursework, and obtain advanced skills in research, critical analysis, and writing, while gaining a comprehensive and global understanding of the history profession.

-Click here for the 2023-24 CSUSB History MA Newsletter.
+Click here for the Spring 2024 CSUSB History MA Newsletter.

 Program Learning Outcomes for MA in History